 Shalom Dear Partner and Friend of Israel,

-Looking back: Last year a string of four "blood moons" ended in the Biblical Year 5776 (2014/2015) and the 3rd "blood moon" appeared over the Passover Seder on the 04th April (Nisan 15) and we were reminded of Joel 2:30-31.
+Looking back: We had a very prophetic string of four "blood moons" during the Biblical Years 5775/6 (2014 - 2016) and the 3rd "blood moon" appeared over the Passover Seder on the 04th April, 2015 (Nisan 15) and the 4th - final blood moon appeared on the Feast of Tabernacles on the 28th September, 2015 - we were reminded of Joel 2:30-31!
 Whenever this happened in the past, enormouse events took place in Jewish history... which means that this coming year (and the next) will be very eventful and interesting.
 In the past, the rare appearance of four "blood moon Tetrad’s" on these feast days has coincided with major events for Israel and the Jewish people.
 There were two eclipses and was said that it would will affect the nations.
 We have seen many things changing the way we live today and many happened during the recent bloodmoons of 2014/2015!
 (Our article on "The Coming Blood Moons" explains more in detail.
 (Just click on our Recent Articles)

 The Seven Feasts of the Lord is perhaps one of the most fascinating Biblical studies of the historic and prophetic significance of these special days.
 While believers are not require to keep these feasts, every believer should be very familiar with them, as they not only celebrate a historical event in Israel's past but are, at the same time, a prophecy of future events… or a type.
 In Christian theology a type is a factual happening in history, which is a glimpse of one or more actual events yet to come… a significance that is not always apparent at the original occurrence.
 Western ideas of prophecy involve prediction and fulfilment.
 The Hebrew idea of prophecy is a pattern that is repeated one or more times… multiple fulfilments with one ultimate fulfilment.
 Each fulfilment is both a type of, and a lesson on, the ultimate fulfilment.